AmesingFlank/taichi/blog_0/blog_0.md

 ...
 ```

 Simple is better than complex.
 Readability counts.
 No doubt, Python has indeed been quite successful at these achieving these goals: it is by far the most friendly language to learn, and an average Python program is often [5-10 times shorter](https://www.python.org/doc/essays/comparisons/) than equivalent C++ code.
 Unfortunately, there is a catch: Python's simplicity comes at the cost of reduced performance.
-It is never surprising for a Python program to be [10-100 times slower](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/gpp-python3.html) than its C++ counterpart.
+In fact, it is almost never surprising for a Python program to be [10-100 times slower](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/gpp-python3.html) than its C++ counterpart.
 It thus appears that there is a perpetual trade-off between speed and simplicity, and no programming language shall ever possess both.

 But don't you worry, all hope is not lost.